The world population is rising exponentially; therefore, it is necessary to cope with the food demands of the growing population to avoid scarcity.

 Applications of Smart Agriculture

-Smart agriculture help Indian farmers improve their produces’ quality and help them build fruitful strategies.
+Smart agriculture helps Indian farmers improve their produce’s quality and build fruitful strategies.

 Precision farming: Precision farming utilizes AI to optimize agricultural practices by gathering data on factors such as soil composition, weather patterns, and crop growth, which informs decisions on crop management.